Software update: Firmware update

 Updating firmware (i.e. motherboard BIOS) can be challenging when it involves replacing the entire image on the hardware.
 As such, an error or interruption during the update process, such as loss of power, may render the hardware unusable.

 An update, a binary image, is often installed via a supplier-provided program that overwrite the existing image with another.
 This program may safeguard against serious damage.
 For example, the update procedure could make and keep a backup of the firmware in case it determines that the primary copy is corrupt (i.e. via a checksum).

 Limited release

 In the cases of large updates or of significant changes, distributors often limit availability of updates to qualified developers as a beta test.

 Hot patching

-Hot patching, also known as live patching or dynamic software updating, is the application of patches without shutting down and restarting the system or the program concerned.
+Hot patching, also known as live patching or dynamic software updating, is the application of software changes without shutting down and restarting the system or the program concerned.
 This addresses problems related to unavailability of service provided by the system or the program.

-Method can be used to update Linux kernel without stopping the system.
+This method can be used to update the Linux kernel without stopping the system.

-A patch that can be applied in this way is called a hot patch or a live patch.
-This is becoming a common practice in the mobile app space.
-Companies like Rollout.io use method swizzling to deliver hot patches to the iOS ecosystem.
+A patch that can be applied in this way is called a hot patch or a live patch and is a common practice in mobile apps.
+Companies such as Rollout.io use method swizzling to deliver hot patches to the iOS ecosystem.
 Another method for hot-patching iOS apps is JSPatch.

 Cloud providers often use hot patching to avoid downtime for customers when updating underlying infrastructure.